-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 14 calendar days of the interview.
+Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.

-If the family does not provide the required documents or information within the required time period (plus any extensions), the family will be sent a pre-termination notice.
+If the family does not provide the required documents or information within the required time period (plus any extensions), the family will be sent a notice of termination (See Chapter 12).